peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the orm of a hex string to an arbitrary-precision integer.     public static EInteger HexToEInteger(string hexString) { /*Parse the
+The following example (C#) converts a number in the form of a hex string to an arbitrary-precision integer.    public static EInteger HexToEInteger(string hexString) { /*Parse the
     hexadecimal string as an arbitrary-precision integer.
 Will   throw a FormatException if the parsing fails*/ var bigInteger = EInteger.fromRadixString(hexString, 16);  /*Optional: Check if the